 trustful communic the Saw ation, find ways to leverage individual differences to create a whole that is greater than the sum of the parts.
 Through mutual trust and understanding, one often can solve conflicts and find a better solution than would have been obtained through either person's own solution.

 Hab

+Since teachers can affect how students perceive the course materials, it has been found that teachers who showed enthusiasm towards the course materials and students can affect a positive learning experienc